Large and Deep Factor Models: Parametric SDFs, Kernels, and Neural Networks

-where $p(d\go)$ is some probability distribution.
-Hence, sampling $W_k$ from $p(d\go),$ we can build a Monte-Carlo approximation
+for some probability distribution $p(d\go)$.
+Sampling $W_k$ from $p(d\go)$ yields the Monte Carlo approximation

-This representation naturally suggests that in the limit as $P\to\infty,$ the SDF based on the optimal $\theta$ from \eqref{msrr-th0} should have a well-defined limit, depending only on the kernel $K.$ In order to compute this limit, we will need a definition.
+This representation implies that, as $P\to\infty$, the SDF based on the optimal $\theta$ in \eqref{msrr-th0} converges to a well-defined limit determined solely by the kernel $K$.
+To characterize this limit in an asset-pricing setting, we introduce the following definition.

 \begin{definition}[The Portfolio Kernel] Let